cutsort/cmoor_website_template/README.md

 1. Remove the Arabic option by inserting a hash symbol before each line.
     + Make sure you do this for all seven lines.
 The hash tells your website to ignore these lines.
 They should turn grey when you add the hashes in front of them.
 1. Save your changes by scrolling down to the "**Commit changes**" box.
 Enter a brief description of the change, then click "Commit changes".
 1. View your website and look at the top navigation bar to see if the Arabic option has been removed.
 Remember that it may take a minute to update.
-If the links haven’t changed, try [clearing your browser cache](https://github.com/C-MOOR/cmoor_website_template/blob/main/README.md#clear-browser-cache) and then refreshing the page.
+If it hasn't been removed, try [clearing your browser cache](https://github.com/C-MOOR/cmoor_website_template/blob/main/README.md#clear-browser-cache) and then refreshing the page.

 ### Update Site Preview

 This video ([video](https://link.c-moor.org/video-student-website-personalize-preview))([slides](
-https://docs.google.com/presentation/d/1r3PPXaHUnZfzeKe4hZisaVM7Edz5VLw6hnKHzvifoWE/edit)) shows you how to update the preview of your site that is displayed when you post the link somewhere, such as a messaging app or forum.
+https://docs.google.com/presentation/d/1r3PPXaHUnZfzeKe4hZisaVM7Edz5VLw6hnKHzvifoWE/)) shows you how to update the preview of your site that is displayed when you post the link somewhere, such as a messaging app or forum.
 You can follow along with the video, or follow the steps below.

 #### Update Title